 - A: Dry eye is a chronic condition, so there's is no cure for it.
 However, many treatment methods can help you manage this condition for long-term relief.
 If you have dry eye syndrome, we invite you to contact us to discover the best treatment for your needs.

-Mississauga Vision Centre and Brampton Vision Centre serves patients from Mississauga, Brampton, Vaughan and Oakville, all throughout Ontario.
+Mississauga Vision Centre and Brampton Vision Centre serves patients from Mississauga & Brampton, Vaughan, Oakville and Toronto, all throughout Ontario.